rhasanbd/NLP-BoW-Techniques-and-Transfer-Learning-with-BERT/README.md

 # NLP: BoW Techniques and Transfer Learning with BERT

-This repository contains a collection of three Jupyter notebooks that explore key aspects of Natural Language Processing (NLP) using the Bag of Words (BoW) model and related techniques.
+This repository contains a collection of four Jupyter notebooks that explore key aspects of Natural Language Processing (NLP) using the Bag of Words (BoW) model and related techniques.
 Each notebook serves as a comprehensive guide, covering distinct but interconnected topics in the NLP workflow.

 ### 1. **NLP-1: Feature Extraction using the BoW Model**
 In this notebook, we focus on the foundational step of feature extraction, which is crucial for preparing text data for analysis.
 The feature extraction process typically involves four key steps: